-In equation (1) we consider the specific LTP export span in order to calculate the average number of retransmission rounds required to deliver each bundle successfully to the next hop and we thus calculate ATR.
+In equation (1) we consider the specific LTP export span used to calculate the average number of retransmission rounds required to deliver each bundle successfully to the next hop and we calculate ATR.
 The same results could be extracted if the corresponding LTP import span was used.